 Foundation cracks and bowing of walls are common basement problems that can be resolved to maintain structural integrity

-There are 6 ways in which a cement fracture in a below-grade poured wall generally moves:
+There are six ways in which a cement fracture in a below-grade poured wall generally moves:

-Concrete crack repair employing the Fortress Stabilization Systems Carbon Fiber Countersunk Staples are designed to transfer load away from the fracture, thus addressing the 6-points defined above and creats a long-lasting fix.
-Concrete crack repair and stopping shifting walls with Carbon-fiber is a proven application and technology that works as well in your home as in commercial buildings, bridges, mines, road surfaces, and in any other applications where reinforcement and reparation are need.
+Concrete crack repair employing the Fortress Stabilization Systems Carbon Fiber Countersunk Staples is designed to transfer load away from the fracture, thus addressing the six points defined above and creating a long-lasting fix.
+Concrete crack repair and the stopping of shifting walls with carbon fiber is a proven application and technology that works as well in your home as in commercial buildings, bridges, mines, road surfaces, and in any other applications where reinforcement and reparation are needed.

-Bowed Basement or Foundation Walls occur as a result of soil loads pushing against the wall.
-Compounded with depth and other factors and the lateral forces surpass the foundation’s original resistance to these loads.
+Bowed basement or foundation walls occur as a result of soil loads pushing against the wall.
+Compounded with depth and other factors, the lateral forces surpass the foundation’s original resistance to these loads.
 Over time, these factors can produce lateral bending and the foundation or basement wall becomes bowed.
 This condition also produces significant cracking.
 If left unattended this condition will worsen with time jeopardizing both the structural integrity and resale value of the property.

-Bowed basement or foundation walls can be straightened but require excavation of foundation, lifting the weight of the structure off of the wall and pushing the wall back to as close to plumb as possible.
-Even after this is accomplished, the wall itself has lost the structural integrity and requires reinforcement.
-You can also reinforce a bowed concrete foundation or basement wall that is still within tolerance at it’s current condition without straightening.
+Bowed basement or foundation walls can be straightened but require excavation of the foundation, lifting the weight of the structure off of the wall, and pushing the wall back to as close to plumb as possible.
+Even after this is accomplished, the wall itself has lost its structural integrity and requires reinforcement.
+You can also reinforce a bowed concrete foundation or basement wall that is still within tolerance at its current condition without straightening.
 Historically, I-beams were used to correct a bowed basement or foundation wall by erecting the beams in a fashion that provides lateral concrete reinforcement.
-While remaining an effective method, installation can be expensive and the end result are obtrusive beams sticking out from the wall.
+While remaining an effective method, installation can be expensive and the end result is obtrusive beams sticking out from the wall.
 In addition, the cracks which have undoubtedly occurred as a result of the bowed basement or foundation wall are not addressed.